alankent/magento2devbox-skeleton/README.md

 Review the `docker-compose.yml` file in a text editor, making necessary adjustments as described by comments in the file.
 This includes:

-* To enable volume mounting for the Magento source code (e.g. for Linux laptops), uncomment the volume mount line for `/var/www` in the provided `docker-compose.yml` file.
-For Unison (e.g. for Mac and Windows), ensure the line is commented out.
+* For Mac and Windows, make sure the `src:/var/www` volume is uncommented and the `./shared/www:/var/www` line is commented out.
+Make sure the "unison" service is also uncommented.
+This is required for Unison to access the Magento source code.

+* For Linux, direct file sharing can be used.
+Make sure the `./shared/www:/var/www` line is uncommented and the `src:/var/www` line is commented out.
+Also comment out the "unison" service as it is not required.

 * Check the port numbers.
 By default Docker will allocate random free port numbers.
-Change "80" to "8080:80" if you want the web server port to be always 8080.
+Change ports such as "80" to "8080:80" if you want the web server port to be always 8080.
 You cannot run different containers at the same time using the same port numbers.

 * The recommended way to create and update projects is via Composer, a PHP package manager.
 Magento provides a Composer repository from which Magento